sonodima/cw-betterlobby/README.md

 When you press the __INVITE FRIENDS__ button, the matchmaking is closed to the public and becomes friends-only.
 To open it up again, press __FILL LOBBY__.

+**Only the host needs to have BetterLobby installed.
+It aims to maintain 100% vanilla compatibility!**

 ## Notes and Safety Measures

 __LATE-JOIN IN THE UNDERWORLD IS DISABLED FOR RANDOMS__